jaericho/jaericho.github.io/_posts/2021-07-19-Apple-M1-Benchmarks.md

 | x265 (480p) | 28.54 fps (+7.5%) | **30.84 fps** | 23.26 fps (+24.5%)
 | x265 (1080p) | 4.69 fps (+37.2%) | 4.59 fps (+38.5%) | **7.47 fps**

-(Percentage is the increase in encoding time. x265, 8-bit, slow, crf18, limit-sao:bframes=8:psy-rd=1:aq-mode=3)
+(The percentages are the increase in encoding time. x265, 8-bit, slow, crf18, limit-sao:bframes=8:psy-rd=1:aq-mode=3.
+No audio or subtitles.)

 What is so amazing is that I'm using the MacBook Air which is passively cooled and it will thermally throttle itself after a minute or two.
-I'm really curious as to the performance of an actively cooled M1 in the Mac Mini.
+I'm really curious as to the performance of an actively cooled M1 in the Mac Mini and excited to see what the next gen chip will be like.

 [![Apple M1 logo](/assets/2021/07/apple-m1-logo.jpg)](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/)